-Whether you are aware of it or not, unmanaged emotions often hijack your energy and behavior, causing a distorted view of life's experiences.
-And our knee-jerk reactions rarely give us good results.
-Understanding what's happening in our brains can pave the way for calmer responses.
-The limbic brain (sometimes considered the emotional brain) and the brain stem, (called the survival brain), can quickly override rational thinking.
-Logic goes out the window instantly when we are feeling threatened emotionally.
+Whether you are aware of it or not, dysregulated emotions often hijack your energy and behavior, causing a distorted view of life's experiences.
+And inner chatter driven by anxiety, emotional dysregulation, and knee-jerk reactions rarely creates good results.
+Understanding what's happening in your brain and learning self-regulation can pave the way for calmer responses, reduced anxiety, and enhanced well-being.

 Self-Awareness and Mindfulness Is a Daily Practice

 We all have very full lives—who has time to spend hours a week learning a new skill?
 Not me.
 However, a lack of time can keep us from gaining what we need to be more effective and happier.